Swimming and Spa Pools

 If your fence already complies then you should not need to do anything further.
 However, you will still need your pool inspected every three years.

-7. I have an existing pool/spa that doesn’t comply with the new law.
+6. I have an existing pool/spa that doesn’t comply.
 What do I do?

 We recommend that you first contact a Building Officer at the Council on 03 433 0300 to discuss your concerns and seek advice.